wp-plugins/yith-woocommerce-quick-view/README.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Quick View` from Plugins page.

+== Screenshots ==

+1. The plugin admin page.
+2. The quick view button in shop page.
+3. The quick view modal.

 == Changelog ==